Niruthiha/agentic_pr/README.md

 # Data Processing and Feature Engineering Methodology

+A granular definition of every column in this dataset is available at data_dictionary.md

 To ensure reproducibility, this project utilizes a strict "Point-in-Time" feature engineering pipeline that prevents data leakage by calculating historical features only using data available prior to each Pull Request's creation.